The-Mitra-Lab/pycallingcards_data/README.md

 # pycallingcards_data

-Here, we store all the reference data, tuterial files for [pycallingcards](https://github.com/The-Mitra-Lab/pycallingcards).
+Here, we store all the reference data, tutorial files for [pycallingcards](https://github.com/The-Mitra-Lab/pycallingcards).